splunk/public-o11y-docs/admin/org-metrics.rst

 ========================================================

-Splunk Observability Cloud provides the specific metrics so you can measure your organization’s usage of the platform.
+Splunk Observability Cloud provides the specific metrics so you can measure your organization's usage of the platform.

 Org metrics include:

--  **Ingest metrics**: Measure the data you’re sending to Infrastructure Monitoring, such as the number of data points you’ve sent.
+-  **Ingest metrics**: Measure the data you're sending to Infrastructure Monitoring, such as the number of data points you've sent.

 -  **App usage metrics**: Measure your use of application features, such as the number of dashboards in your organization.